MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/net-rings-and-net-ring-iterators.md

 To make it easy for client drivers to control each iterator for each ring, the Net Ring Iterator Interface separates iterators into two categories: [**NET_RING_PACKET_ITERATOR**](net-ring-packet-iterator.md) and [**NET_RING_FRAGMENT_ITERATOR**](net-ring-fragment-iterator.md).
 These are wrapper structures around the **NET_RING_ITERATOR** and are used in all Net Ring Iterator Interface API calls.
 Client drivers should not use a **NET_RING_ITERATOR** directly.
 Instead, they should use the appropriate type of iterator for a given net ring (either packet or fragment).

-By getting, advancing, and setting packet and fragment post and drain iterators, client drivers send and receive network data in their packet queues.
+By getting, advancing, and setting net ring iterators, client drivers send and receive network data in their packet queues.
 Client drivers also call methods on net ring iterators to access the ring's elements.

 For a complete list of net ring iterator data structures and methods, see [Netringiterator.h](netringiterator-h.md).